DBT Drug Addiction Treatment

 • Naming the emotion-based from this list

-This DBT therapy step tends to be the longest because therapists want the patient to really get in the habit of completing the first three modules in every stressful situation, so they can then achieve Interpersonal Effectiveness.
+This DBT therapy step tends to be the longest because therapists want the patient to get in the habit of completing the first three modules in every stressful situation, so they can then achieve Interpersonal Effectiveness.

 Interpersonal Effectiveness Skills